What is it?

 Competition is fierce though.
-The Rode Podcaster is up against some great microphones - at the value end from other USB mics and at the higher end from more traditional XLR mics.
+The Rode Podcaster is up against some great microphones - at the value end from other budget podcasting microphones and at the higher end from more traditional XLR mics.
 How does it stand up?
 Let’s take a look in our Rode Podcaster review.

 Performance & verdict

 When you’re recording speech, as opposed to music or vocals, you’re looking at mics with a different set of characteristics altogether.
 The basic functionality will be the same, but the results are very different.
 With music, for example, you’re looking for accuracy and clarity, aiming for as near to perfect reproduction of the sound source as possible.
 With speech, on the other hand, there is more of a desire to add extra polish or sheen to a voice.
 You’ll know if you’ve ever listened to the radio how there’s a fullness and depth to a voice than there is naturally - this isn’t an accident, but it does require certain equipment or tools to realise.